 Breakfast, Lunch, Dinner |

 Today is the final day of the trek.
-We will trek back to Lukla, the starting point of our trek.
+We will trek back to Lukla, the starting point of our trek to Everest Base Camp with Gokyo Lakes.
 We will exit the Sagarmatha National Park and make our way downhill.
-The trail gets a bit steep, so you may need to watch your steps.
-After we cross the suspension bridge over the Dudh Koshi River, the trail gets easier.
-You can rest your sore legs once we reach Lukla.
+The trail gets a bit steep, so we may need to watch our steps.
+After crossing the suspension bridge over the Dudh Koshi River, the trail becomes easier.
+We can rest our sore legs once we reach Lukla.

 Day 15